Trimline telephone: History

 Hand telephone sets in the Bell System were first designed starting with the creation of the handset is 1927.
 This series of telephone evolved through several designs in the 1920s and 1930s, to refurbishments in the 1950s.
 They consisted of a table-top handset stand and a wall- or desk-mounted subscriber set that contained the components to connect the telephone to the telephone line, as well as an electromechanical bell ringer.

 After the introduction of the Princess telephone line, in 1959, the design motivation for the Trimline series was to create an alternative design that was stylish and easier to use than a traditional telephone.
 This was accomplished by moving the dial from the telephone's base to the underside of the handset, between the earpiece and mouthpiece.
 The same concept was later used for cellular telephone and cordless telephone models.
 To miniaturize the rotary dial sufficiently to fit in the Trimline handset, the designers invented an unusual moving fingerstop.
 Like in the Princess line, the dial was lit when the handset was removed from the base.
 The Trimline was also one of the first phones to use the predecessor of the now-ubiquitous RJ11 modular phone plug and jack.

-Field trials for the first iteration of the Trimline, nicknamed the "Shmoo", started in 1959 in New Brunswick, NJ.
+Field trials for the first iteration of the Trimline, nicknamed the "Shmoo", started in 1959 in New Brunswick, New Jersey.
 Based on the trials, Western Electric modified the design several times, ultimately resulting in the Trimline, which was eventually introduced in 1965.
 The Trimline included a lighted dial and was encased in a sleek, curved molded-plastic housing that took up less space than earlier Western Electric telephones.
 However, the glass-smooth and shallowly-curved plastic handset proved difficult to retain between cheek and shoulder for hands-free communication without slipping.
 This problem was never corrected over the life of the model line.
 Third-party manufacturers offered cushioned clamp-on adaptors to make it easier to cradle the handset, but these add-ons were unsightly.